- Background Information

 - Further Assistance

-2.2 All Staff have a right to work in an environment free from bullying, and to be treated with dignity and respect.
+3.2 All staff have a right to work in an environment free from bullying, and to be treated with dignity and respect.

-2.3 All managers and supervisors are responsible for actively intervening to prevent and stop any bullying behaviour that is occurring in their workplaces, whether or not a complaint is received.
+3.3 All managers and supervisors are responsible for actively intervening to prevent and stop any bullying behaviour that is occurring in their workplaces.

-2.5 All staff have a right to use the procedures in this policy if they believe they have experienced bullying that can be dealt with under these procedures.
+3.5 All staff have a right to use the procedures in this policy and procedure if they believe they have experienced bullying that can be dealt with under these procedures.

-4.1 This policy applies to all staff members who are subject to alleged bullying behaviour or any other behaviour that may constitute a breach of this policy.
+4.1 This policy and procedure applies to all staff members who are subject to alleged bullying behaviour or any other behaviour that may constitute a breach of this policy and is covered by the provisions of the Australian Catholic University Staff Enterprise Agreement 2017 - 2021 (the Agreement).
+No aspect of this policy limits the rights of a staff member to make a Protected Disclosure in accordance with the Protected Disclosures Policy.

 5. What is and is not Bullying?